Paddling in Hudson Bay

 Red Deer River Route

-The Red Deer River makes its way from Hudson Bay Saskatchewan to Red Deer Lake in Manitoba.
+The Red Deer River is a seasonally high river that makes its way from Hudson Bay Saskatchewan to Red Deer Lake in Manitoba.
 This river has a historical significance in both the fur trade and early logging history.
 The River is suitable for those wanting to explore the waters by canoe or kayak.
 Enjoy the natural beauty of the area as you slowly make your way through forested areas.

 Wildlife and birds will be enjoying the water with you as you make your way down stream.
 Bear, Moose, Elk, Deer as well as many smaller animals are very common in the area.
-This is a great river for beginner levels and does not get very fast with little hazards along the way.
+This is a great river for intermediate levels due to rock hazards, but does not get very fast along the way.
+Due to seasonal water levels, it is best to explore the river during the early days of summer.
 Avid adventurers have been known to make their way from Hudson Bay to Red Deer Lake, with many historical and geographical interest points along the way.
 Fishing is also popular along the Red Deer River, so take your chance at catching a fresh lunch and bring your gear!